moltenib/simple-duplicate-finder/README.md

 - Adler-32 was made for block parity calculation rather than hashing, and is particularly not reliable with small files.
 - A modification date shared by two or more files is no guarantee that the files are the same.
 For instance, they could have been decompressed at the same time.
 - If two files share the name, it is all that is meant.
 This option does not check for anything else.

+## Controls

+- Double click: opens a file.
+- _Delete:_ deletes a file.
+- The tree allows multiple selection, with _Shift + click_ or _Ctrl + click._

+### Coming soon

+- Context menu on right click with the following options:
+  - Open the containing directory (with one file only)
+  - Rename (id.)
+  - Swapping file names (with two files only)
+  - Delete selected (one to multiple files)
+  - Keep the oldest (with two to multiple files)
+  - Bulk rename (id.)

 ## Installation